Define morphological models with neat.PhysTree

 Computing the impedance matrix

-While GreensTree.calcZF() could be used to explicitely compute the impedance matrix, GreensTree.calcImpedanceMatrix() uses the symmetry and transitivity properties of impedance kernels to further optimize the calculation.
+While GreensTree.calc_zf() could be used to explicitely compute the impedance matrix, GreensTree.calc_impedance_matrix() uses the symmetry and transitivity properties of impedance kernels to further optimize the calculation.

 [29]: